 DENTAL VENEERS

-Dental Veneers are thin facings made of either composite or porcelain material, used to cover the visible surfaces of front teeth.
-They are specifically designed restorative treatment options used to change the colour, shape, size, length and position of anterior teeth.
-Dental Veneers are often made to significantly improve the appearance of your teeth, and in turn, the overall aesthetics of one's smile.
+Dental Veneers are thin facings made of either composite or porcelain material made to cover the visible surfaces of front teeth.
+Veneers are specifically designed to change the colour, shape, size, length and position of anterior teeth to change your smile.
+They are often made to significantly improve the appearance of your teeth, and in turn, the overall aesthetics of one's smile.

-Dental veneers are a pivotal part of aesthetic dentistry.
-In some cases, dental veneers may be considered akin to a form of 'instant orthodontics'.
+Dental veneers are a pivotal part of Aesthetic Dentistry.
+In some cases, veneers may be considered akin to a form of 'instant orthodontics'.

 • discoloured teeth,